dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1187: Belonging connects individuals to community and culture.
+### T1187: National pride connects us to community and heritage.

 |Support|
 |---|